 - And for dessert?
 Summertime event, try this Fresh Peach and Blueberry Pie.
 And for colder weather celebrations, try this Easy Chocolate Tart Recipe.

-And if you do try this rib eye roast recipe, please come back and give the recipe a star rating, and leave a comment about your experience with the recipe.
+And if you do try this recipe, please come back and give the recipe a star rating, and leave a comment about your experience with the recipe.

 And if you’re looking to cook a bone-in prime rib, don’t miss my recipe for Fall River Bone-in Prime Rib.
 And don’t miss my Beef Category.
 You’ll find tons of great ideas.
-Including the most popular beef post on my site, my lineup for best burger recipes for Father’s Day.
+Including the most popular beef post on my site for Cola BBQ Beef Brisket.

 Peppery Prime Rib Boneless Beef Rib Roast